 - 1. Collection of roadway pavement distress data, roadway geometry and overall condition index (OCI) for all federal aid eligible roadways in the PVPC region. - 2.
-Completed roadway pavement distress data collection in Blandford, Chesterfield, Cummington, Montgomery, Palmer and Springfield.
+Completed roadway pavement distress data collection in Granby, Granby, Hadley, South Hadley, Belchertown, Amherst, Pelham, and Ware.

-- 1. Collect roadway pavement distress data on all federal aid roadways in Chicopee, Granby, Hadley, Hampden, Monson, Southwick, and Ware.
-Summer 2020. - Collect and verify additional roadway information such as posted speed, shoulder width, functional class, curb reveal, area zoning, width, segment length, and special route designations.
+- Collect roadway pavement distress data on all federal aid roadways in Plainfield, Cummington, Goshen, Westhampton, Hatfield, Chester, Chesterfield, Huntington, Worthington, Easthampton, Worthington, Northampton, and Williamsburg.
+The process to collect and analyze pavement distress data including methodology, and software is explained in the appendix. - Collect and verify additional roadway information such as posted speed, shoulder width, functional class, curb reveal, area zoning, width, segment length, and special route designations.
 As necessary. - Collect roadway pavement distress and condition information for proposed transportation improvement projects in the region to continue to assist in the regional project evaluation process.
 As necessary. - 4.
+Perform limited existing sidewalk inventory and data collection for interested communities on request. - 5.
 Continue to conduct quality control checks of pavement inventory and condition data.
+As necessary.

-As necessary. - Coordinate pavement data collection with MassDOT and other RPAs.
+6. Coordinate pavement data collection with MassDOT and other RPAs.
 As necessary.